nhsconnect/FHIR-ODS-API/index.md

 {% include custom/api_overview.svg %}

-{% include custom/contribute.html content="If you want to get involved in any part of this then please get in touch with interoperabilityteam@nhs.net "%}
+{% include custom/contribute.html content="If you want to get involved in the development of this API then please get in touch with interoperabilityteam@nhs.net"%}